 Jazzy and Rusty had gone out to their place in the kitchen for their morning meal and then out to the back yard, but right back in to sleep on the floor of the boys’ room.
 There was a week when the whole family was home and in bed trying to sleep, except when baby Ava was awake and crying.

-The Grands stepped in to help.
-They offered to take care of baby Ava for a few days so the family could catch up on rest.
-But, Caitlin didn’t want baby Ava taken out of her new environment yet, they wanted her to adjust and feel secure in her new home, in case that was the reason for the crying.
+However, the Grands offered to take care of baby Ava for a few days so the family could catch up on rest.
+But Caitlin didn’t want baby Ava taken out of her new environment wanting to give her time to adjust and feel secure in her new home.
 So after the boys had recovered from their colds, the Grands invited them to stay over for a long weekend, so they could sleep and rest.

-Jas set up an old Nintendo game system that his son, John had used when he was a teenager.
-The boys had great fun playing Mario Brothers, then they watched some movies and made popcorn in the fireplace.
-Junia enlisted their help with putting together a home-made pizza and then making Snickerdoodle cookies.
-The plan worked, the boys slept late Saturday and Sunday morning, refreshed from ten hours of sleep each night, even so, they made it to their church for eleven o’clock worship.
-Caitlin and Ryan had been worshiping from home the past few weeks, waiting for baby Ava to adjust before exposing her to another new environment.
-Usually on Sundays, Caitlin and Ryan had been taking the boys to their own church, a different church than their parent’s church, a smaller neighborhood church, with young families.
+Grand Jas set up an old Nintendo game system that his son, John, had used when he was a teenager.
+The boys had great fun playing Mario Brothers, then they watched old movies and made popcorn in the fireplace.
+Grand Jun enlisted the kids to help with putting together a home-made pizza and then making Snickerdoodle cookies.
+The boys slept late Saturday and Sunday morning, refreshed from ten hours of sleep each night and then they attended the late worship service at church on Sunday morning.
+The Rogers had been taking the boys to their own church, a different church than their parent’s church, a smaller neighborhood church with young families.
 The boys had been going to children’s church while their parents attended the worship service in the sanctuary.

 Jas chuckled along with Denver and Benjie.
 “I don’t know.
 It’s a good idea.
 Is that what they have at Caitlin’s church?”